galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-prepare.md

 ---
 path: "/docs/cli-command-reference/ecosystem-cli-runs-prepare"
-title: "The runs prepare command"
+title: "Selecting tests to run in the Ecosystem"
 ---

 The `runs prepare` command builds a portfolio of tests which can then be run by using the `runs submit` command.
 You can build a portfolio of tests from single or multiple test streams.